openhab/openhab-linuxpkg/README.md

 ## Description

-As long as openHAB 2.0.0b5 is not released only the snapshot build will work.
+As long as openHAB 2.0.0b5 is not released only the beta4 and snapshot build will work.

 By executing